 - 11.7.2.3 Annual determination of volunteer service award recipients is based upon the Net Years Served field in the Volunteer Portal volunteer record.
-AARP Foundation accepts prior service with VITA or another free tax preparation service though this may require the ADS to make manual adjustments to a volunteer's Program Volunteer record. - 11.7.2.4 Orders for service pins and awards should be placed through the ADS according to state procedures.
-Pins and framed certificates are ordered by the ADS using the AARP Volunteer Recognition Order Form, found in the General Information Library.
-The form can be mailed or emailed to the National Office (an email without the form is also sufficient provided that the same information is contained in the email).
+AARP Foundation accepts prior service with VITA or another free tax preparation service though this may require the ADS to make manual adjustments to a volunteer's Program Volunteer record. - 11.7.2.4 The volunteer milestone awards procedure is an automated process whereby an annual report is generated using Portal data to identify awardees.
+Based on that report, the National Office arranges for the delivery of pins and/or certificates via mail to the appropriate volunteer supervisor, usually the District Coordinator, by early April for local distribution.